dstructs/ndarray/README.md

 });
 ```

-`dtype` may be any one of the following:
+A `dtype` may be any one of the following:

 * 	`int8`
 * 	`uint8`